medhassno1/cert-base/README.md

 ## Usage

-Here we're going to create a CA certification, and then use it to sign a certification
+Here we're going to create a CA cert, and then use it to sign a cert

 ```js
 /**